Advanced Topics Research Hub

 - NISQ algorithm development

-- Connect to information theory in AI Mathematics
+- Connect to learning theory in AI Mathematics

 - Quantum information bounds